mikeperry-tor/acwiki/home.md

 * We want to have more comprehensive BridgeDB metrics.
 * We will improve BridgeDB's broken CAPTCHA system.
 * We will monitor all critical components of the team's infrastructure.

+> You can follow up our roadmap in the [kanban board](https://gitlab.torproject.org/groups/tpo/anti-censorship/-/boards).

+Active Sponsors and Contracts ¶

+* RACE (Resilient Anonymous Communication for Everyone)
+* Empowering Communities in the Global South to Bypass Censorship

+# Becoming a volunteer

+Thanks for volunteering with us!
+There are many things that we need your help with:

+* Do you think that Tor (or one of its pluggable transports) is blocked in your country or network?
+Let us know!
+* Do you know how to code?
+Come help us improve one of our software projects!
+See below for more details.
+* We maintain lots of documentation which regularly needs updates and new content.
+* Do you have a background in UX?
+We maintain user-facing software whose user experience matters to us.

+The best way to get involved is to visit our weekly IRC meeting (see above).
+Tell us your background and interests and we will find a project for your to get started.

 # Archive